 Automated and robotized production

-VDL TIM Hapert has signed a long-term contract with Volvo for the annual production of 200,000 wheel hubs.
-A wheel hub is located at the end of a truck's axle and serves as the mounting point for the wheel.
+VDL TIM Hapert has signed a multi-year contract with a leading OEM in the truck industry for the production of wheel hubs.
+These components are an essential part of trucks: they are located at the end of the axle and serve as the mounting point for the wheel.

 Watch our video to see the production line in action!